Logius-standaarden/BOMOS-Verdieping/ch01_Strategie_EN.md

 ![Scenarios juweliersbranche](images/BOMOS-5_Scenarios-juweliersbranche-blanco_EN.png "Scenarios jewellery sector")

-#### Step 2 - Determine the costs and benefits in the chain based on the framework.
+#### Step 2 - Determine the Costs and Benefits in the Chain based on the Framework.

 In step 2, a cost-benefit model is drawn up.
 In generic terms, what are the one-off investments, the operating costs and the benefits in relation to the standard?
 For many standards they will be relatively equal.
 This makes it possible to start with the model from the jewellery sector, in which the necessary adjustments can be made.
 The model for the jewellery sector is reproduced below.

 ![Benefits jewelers sector](images/BOMOS-6_Batenmodel-juweliersbranche-blanco_EN.png "Benefits jewellery sector")

-#### Step 3 - Allocate the costs and benefits to the various stakeholders.
+#### Step 3 - Allocate the Costs and Benefits to the various Stakeholders.

 The various costs and benefits will not apply to all stakeholders, and the degree of relevance will also differ.
 In this step, the costs and benefits from the framework in step 2 are specified one level deeper, and allocated to a stakeholder with a defined relationship.